Okay then, who is going to win the Tour de France in 2021?

 Fine, here's an easier one: When does the 2021 Tour de France start and finish?

-The 2021 Tour de France will start on Saturday, June 26th 2021 and finish on Sunday, July 18th.
+The 2021 Tour de France route will start on Saturday, June 26th 2021 and finish on Sunday, July 18th.
 There is, of course, a possibility that COVID will throw a spanner in the works again, but this year that was because it came as a bit of a surprise rather than anything else. it's more likely than not to take place between those dates.

 Excellent.
 It's in the Filofax.
 Where will the Tour de France start?
 Somewhere that isn't France again?